How many people die from drunk driving each year?

 - In 2016, Montana and North Dakota reported the highest the alcohol-impaired-driving fatality percentages at 45%.
 Mississippi and Utah reported the lowest alcohol-impaired-driving fatality percentages at 19%.

-- In 2017, nearly 2,000 people died in alcohol-related traffic accidents in which the driver was less-impaired than the established blood-alcohol content limit.
+- In 2017, nearly 2,000 people died in alcohol-related traffic fatalities in which the driver was less-impaired than the established blood-alcohol content limit.

 The following statistics are taken from the Center for Disease Control and Prevention.
 Please refer to CDC's website for additional information regarding the data below.